jackhkmatthews/WDI_PROJECT_2/holding/README.md

 - how to deal with no responses mid way? same as above, if response is 'no trains in right direction' then wait 5 secs and make another request.
 - how to construct ui? line then origin then destination. required a reconstruction of tubemap db and reconstruction of stopPoints object into an array with tube line and tube id present for each stop point. code to find all vicotria id and names make array then merge togeather into array
 - need to nest ajax in ajax in ajax for journey array, route and init next section to work sequentially
+- fixed sequential animation overrun with if statement